Burial Insurance On Blood Thinners: How Will Companies React

 - Have you been continually filling and using this medication since you started?

-There are two types of agents you can buy final expense insurance on blood thinners from.
+There are two main ways to purchase final expense insurance on blood thinners.

-Captive: This type of agent can only sell products from the one company they work for.
-This creates a disadvantage for consumers because you will not have access to other plan options that could be more favorable for your pre-existing health concerns.
+Directly with Company: This might seem the best option at first glance.
+However, this creates a disadvantage for the consumer because they will not have access to other plans that could be more favorable for their pre-existing health concerns.

-Independent: An independent agent can represent as many insurance providers as they wish.
-Having this flexibility allows them to have a larger offering of plans to fit the varying pre-existing conditions of their clients.
+Insurance Agency: An insurance agency can represent as many insurance policies as they wish.
+Having this flexibility allows them to have a more significant offering of plans to fit the varying pre-existing conditions of consumers.

 Why Work with Willamette Life

-Willamette Life is an independent agency specializing in final expense insurance coverage.
+Willamette Life is a life insurance agency specializing in final expense coverage.
 Our agents have assisted many people in getting immediate coverage for their high-risk health concerns.

 Our expansive portfolio of funeral insurance products allows us to compare many plans to find the best fit for your specific needs.